iCliniq Logo

 Hi doctor,

-I am 30 years old, and I weigh 85 kilograms.
+I am 30 years old, and I weigh 187 pounds.
 I got wet in the rain yesterday when I came home from work.
-I had a fever last night till now.
-Besides that, I cannot take medicine for cold and cough because I have an allergy to the medicine.
-But I do not know which medicine I am allergic because I tried to take Advil, and suddenly I could not breathe, and my eyes rotted, which made it difficult for me to breathe.
+I have had a fever since last night.
+Besides that, I cannot take medicine for a cold and cough because I have an allergy to the medicine.
+But I do not know which medicine I am allergic to because I tried to take Advil, and suddenly I could not breathe, and my eyes swelled, which made it difficult for me to breathe.
 Right now, I only take an antihistamine every time I have a cold and cough and Paracetamol if ever I have a fever.
-But I often have fever and cold when I lack sleep time and eat sweet foods.
+But I often have a fever and a cold when I lack sleep and eat sweet foods.

 Hi,